majdnaji/portfolio/content/articles/clindoctor/index.md

   - "telemedicine"
 ---

+this project was built in collaboration with the team at Clingroup
 #### Scope of project

 The system is a telemedicine app, for medical consultation ,medical appointment & booking, based in Lebanon, offering services to the GCC , Africa and Beyond to the Lebanese and Arab expat community .